AG7550/SecretStories/README.txt

 If the projects folders do not sort themselves properly:
 1. Press "Clean Project", Build -> Clean Project.
-2. Press"Sync Project with Gradle Files" in the top right corner.
+2. Press "Sync Project with Gradle Files" in the top right corner.
 3. If problem is still not solved, press "Rebuild Project", Build -> Rebuild Project
 4. If the problem persists try removing the project, placing the project folder into a different directory.
 Now try opening it with  "Open an existing Android Studio Project" from the Android Studio